MrMadguy64/Engine/README.md

 1) Don't use Launcher.exe.
 Copy Data directory to Bin32 and launch Game.exe directly.
 2) Try to change command line length via adding arbitrary string to it's end.

+**Global options:**

+Mode filtering:

+First matching mode is picked.
+Mode conflicts can possibly happen, when modes are listed by external routines (like in case of SVGA).
+But video driver should have extra options to solve such conflics.

+1) Width, pixels, 0 - unspecified, any value match
+2) Height, pixels, 0 - unspecified, any value match
+3) Frequency, Hz, 0 - unspecified, any value match
+4) Pixel format, exact value matched first, then alternative value, that matches bit count only.
+Alternative values make life easier.
+They allow picking video-card specific modes like 4bppV or 4bppE via simply specifying 4bpp.
+Please note.
+While some drivers allow some sort of "better modes lised first" priority, others don't, like SVGA one for example.
+5) Compatibility.
+Safety measure, that filters out modes, that can be potentially dangerous to use.
+Set higher values at your own risk!
+Set lower values, if you have problems.

+Mode options:

+7) VSync, exact value, fails if unsupported
+8) SwapEffect, exact value, fails if unsupported.
+Flip must be supported by hardware.
+In all other cases support depends on amount of video and system memory availiable.
+Falls back to SM variants, if not enough video memory available.
+There are just two possible cases from game's point of view: copy and flip.
+Game's rendering behavior is different depending on which one is chosen.
+It recommended to support both.
+9) Buffering, falls back to corresponding lower value, if unsupported.
+Used in modes, where direct rendering to video buffer can cause glitches or can even be unsupported.
+Overall logic - higer value = better quality, but slower rendering.
+As swap effect is transparent for video driver (i.e. swap effects aren't hardcoded), it can't determine, if some buffering mode is more effective than other.
+It's up to user to do it.
+Buffered variants are only available, if video card has enough video memory.

 **Modes supported:**

 **DOS:**